 Arrabbiata is a spicy, garlicky tomato sauce that means ‘angry’ in Italian.
 Like all good Italian pasta, give this dish a good drizzle of extra virgin olive oil before serving.

-(All Plans) Arrabbiata pasta, lemony cannellini and courgette, parsley and parmesan
+Arrabbiata pasta, lemony cannellini and broccoli, parsley and parmesan

 Cook time: 30 minutes